DSC Resource Library

 EVENTS TOOLKIT

-The training identifies a key industry challenge: many organisations, particularly grassroots venues and community-led events, are being tasked with new legal responsibilities, often without the internal expertise or budget to respond confidently.
-This training bridges that gap by offering clear, accessible and proportionate guidance that reflects the realities of day-to-day operations.
+The training responds to a key industry challenge: many organisations – particularly grassroots venues and community-led events – are taking on new responsibilities without always having the internal expertise or resources to do so with confidence.
+It bridges that gap by offering clear, practical guidance grounded in day-to-day operations, helping teams move from awareness into applied preparedness.

 MORE INFO